-Edit your questionnaire with the 30+ form fields that allows you ask different relevant questions from the respondent.
+Edit your questionnaire with the 30+ form fields that allow you to ask different relevant questions from the respondent.
 Tailor your questionnaire to suit the needs of the type of research being carried out.

-After satisfactorily editing your forms, the next thing is to start collecting the primary data needed for your research.
+After satisfactorily editing your forms, the next step is to collect the primary data needed for your research.
 To do this, you need to share your questionnaire with the sample population who are going to respond to the questions.

-There are different ways of sharing questionnaires to participants.
-You can copy the form link, share directly to your social media platforms, or share the QR code.
+There are different ways of sharing questionnaires with participants.
+You can copy the form link, share it directly to your social media platforms, or share the QR code.